 But, you love your cat, right?
 So what’s a little pain compared to that?
 Be a man and hold on as your feet get destroyed!
 You do it for love!

 Despite All Of The Weird Things Cats Do…

 …we still love them dearly.
-Even though there’s tons of weird things cats do (like being fascinated with running water), you have to admit that they’re still one of the most sly and most elegant creatures out there.
+Even though there are tons of weird things cats do (like being fascinated with running water), you have to admit that they’re still one of the most cunning, sly and most elegant creatures out there.
 After all, you decided to take care of a mini tiger.
 It does come with a little bit of weirdness.

 No matter what your cat does, they still have their sweet moments where you can’t help but think how precious they are.
 Still, though, watch your feet!